 Key Features

-- Centralized Research Repository: Store, organize, and search everything from interview recordings to survey feedback in one hub.
+- Centralized Research Repository: Store, organize, and search everything from interview recordings to survey feedback in one hub

-- Tagging and Theming: Tag excerpts with custom labels and Dovetail groups, counts, and visualizes patterns across projects.
+- Tagging and Theming: Tag excerpts with custom labels and Dovetail groups, counts, and visualizes patterns across projects

-- Collaborative Insight Building: Teams co-annotate transcripts, comment, and create reports together.
+- Collaborative Insight Building: Teams co-annotate transcripts, comment, and create reports together

 Dovetail Pros

-- Speeds up qualitative analysis with AI tagging and highlights
+- Speeds up qualitative analysis with AI tagging and highlights from user interviews

 Dovetail Cons